ron-dadon/formz/docs/examples/parse-format.md

 layout: example
 example_script: parse-format.js
 title: Parse / Format example
 description: A simple form with date range that parses the date to UNIX timestamp and formats it to YYYY-MM-DD format.
+The submit will succeed only if the from date is earlier than the to date.
 ---

 ```jsx